Checklist for buying a house

 Trust

 This is probably the biggest purchase you'll make.
 Do you trust that they're looking out for your best interest and not just trying to make a sale?
-Will they honestly explain to you the pros and cons of different homes and areas that you're considering so that you don't get stuck with something that loses value or is difficult to sell in the future?
+Will they honestly explain to you the pros and cons of different homes and areas you're considering so that you don't get stuck with something that loses value or is difficult to sell in the future?

-You worked hard to save money for a home and you deserve to be represented by an agent who wants the very best for you.
+You worked hard to save money for a home, and you deserve to be represented by an agent who wants the very best for you.
 One who has the skills to get you into your dream home, but how do you find that agent?
 A referral from a trusted friend or family member is a great way.
-Or, you can try Google but you're going to get thousands of results, and that's a lot of reviews to read through!
+Or, you can try Google, but you're going to get thousands of results, and that's a lot of reviews to read through!

 Risks of buying a house without a realtor